 If you are looking to prolong the shelf life, here’s the deal: you can freeze it!
-There are many things you can do with frozen apple juice, including freezing it into popsicles, or leaving it in an ice cube tray.
-Once frozen, simply move the cubes into an airtight container and then it will be ready for later use in smoothies or as a way to keep a drink chilled without watering it down.
+There are many things you can do with frozen apple juice, including freezing it into popsicles or leaving it in an ice cube tray.
+Once frozen, simply move the cubes into an airtight container, and then it will be ready for later use in smoothies or as a way to keep a drink chilled without watering it down.

-Juice expands while freezing, so it is important to not leave it in its original container if unopened, or at least ensure the original container is not full.
+Juice expands while freezing, so it is important not to leave it in its original container if unopened, or at least ensure the original container is not full.
 There is nothing more annoying than an exploded carton of apple juice in the freezer!

 Want to know the best part about freezing apple juice?
 It can be stored away for as long as a year.
 Once thawed, however, make sure you consume it within a week.
 To thaw, simply place it in the refrigerator overnight.

-If you don’t want to freeze your apple juice but you’re aware it will go off soon, there is one more thing you can do to guarantee it is not wasted: turn it into a syrup!
+If you don’t want to freeze your apple juice but you’re aware it will go off soon, there is one more thing you can do to guarantee it is not wasted: turn it into syrup!
 Converting apple juice is very easy; simply follow these steps:

 - Pour the apple juice into a saucepan and heat it up.